-Total revenues include the sum of turnover (sales of own goods and services and sales of goods for resale), changes in the stocks of own production, capitalization, other operating revenues, financial revenues, extraordinary revenues, accounting for reserves and adjustments to operating and financial revenues, and transfer of operating and financial revenues.
+Net turnover include the sum of turnover (sales of own goods and services and sales of goods for resale), other operating revenues, revenues from long-term financial assets, revenues from other long-term financial assets, interest income and other finance revenues.
 Revenues of natural persons are obtained as the sum of revenues from sales of own goods, services, goods for resale, other revenues, and closing adjustments to revenues.
+In purpose of year on year comparability, the years 2010-2015 were retrospectively recalculated in the 2016 methodology.